 The Rivera-Luna Scholarship for Business & Information Technology is a donor-funded scholarship that will support students living in the Bronx, Brooklyn, Queens, and Manhattan (specifically East Harlem, also known as Spanish Harlem), who have high financial need and wish to enroll at WGU to study business or information technology.
 The scholarship will be awarded at $625 per term for four consecutive terms for a total of up to $2,500.
 Each applicant's qualifications will be considered on an individual basis.
 Preference may be given to students who will help enhance the social, economic, and cultural diversity of the WGU student body by creating opportunity for those in underserved communities.

-This scholarship is valued at up to $2,500.
-Funds will be credited to your account at the rate of $625 per six-month term, renewable for up to four terms.
+This scholarship will be credited to your account at the rate of $625 per term, renewable up to four terms.

 Interested in this scholarship?
 The first step is to apply for admission.

 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.

 Additional Scholarship Opportunities:

 This scholarship is one of many.
 Through the generosity of donors and institutional funding, WGU maintains a robust program of scholarships made available to qualified students.

 For new students who are residents of one of these New York state counties:

 Before monies are distributed, the scholarship recipients must read the WGU Student Handbook and agree to and understand the academic progress, tuition, and refund policies.
 The student will also be required to agree to the WGU Scholarship Terms and Conditions before monies will be awarded.
 The student must also meet the university’s On Time Progress requirements to maintain scholarship eligibility.
 Each student can only be awarded one scholarship that is funded or administered through WGU during their degree program.
 Recipients must be U.S. citizens or eligible noncitizens.